yaacovCR/apollo-stitcher/tutorials/Motivating Example.md

   });
 ```

-The `selectionSet` tagged string literal with its `PreStitch` pseudo-fragment, used twice as above provides a simple abstraction for extracting, adding and wrapping fields, allowing combination of a password check and return of the logged in user details.
+The `selectionSet` tagged string literal and its `PreStitch` pseudo-fragment provide a simple abstraction for extracting, adding and wrapping fields, allowing combination of a password check and return of the logged in user details.

-See sample repository [yaacovCR/nextjs-graphql-starter](https://github.com/yaacovCR/nextjs-graphql-starter) for greater details.
+See sample repository [yaacovCR/nextjs-graphql-starter](https://github.com/yaacovCR/nextjs-graphql-starter) for a working example.